Car: Blue Badge Parking Permit

 - Receiving the higher rate of the mobility component of Disability Living Allowance or a War Pensioner’s Mobility Supplement

-- Receiving a Personal Independence Payment for being unable to walk further than 50 metres (a score of 8 points or more under the 'moving around' activity of the mobility component
+- Receiving Personal Independence Payment and scored 8 points or more in the ‘moving around’ activity of your assessment.

-- In Scotland or Wales only, receiving Personal Independence Payment and scoring 12 or more points under the 'planning and following a journey' activity of the mobility component
+- In Scotland or Wales only, receiving Personal Independence Payment and scored 8 points or more in the 'moving around activity' or 12 or more points under the 'planning and following a journey' activity of the mobility component.

 - Has received a lump sum benefit within tariff levels 1-8 of the Armed Forces and Reserve Forces (Compensation Scheme) and has been certified as having a permanent and substantial disability which causes inability to walk or very considerable difficulty in walking.